Björn Frantzén: Career

 Frantzén was born in Solna, Stockholm, Sweden.
 He played football for the Stockholm team AIK between 1992 and 1996 before starting his career as a chef.
 At first, Frantzén worked as a chef at Edsbacka krog before going on to work at other restaurants, such as Chez Nico's, Dining Lettonie, Pied a Terre, and L'Arpege.

 Frantzén opened Frantzén/Lindeberg in 2008.
 The restaurant was awarded its first Michelin star in 2009, and its second in 2010.
 Frantzén/Lindeberg continued to be rated two stars through 2016.
 Frantzén/Lindeberg was named number 12 of the 50 Best Restaurants Of The Year in The White Guide.

 In addition, Frantzén started Catering Frantzén and Gaston.
 Gaston was one of a few wine bars in Stockholm.
 Frantzén was also the creator of the project "Exceptional Swedish Quality Food" that strives to lift Swedish raw products to a world-class standard.
 The project was done in partnership with Visit Sweden, LRF (Lantbrukarnas Riksförbund), Martin and Servera, Swedish Meat, and the Swedish Board of Agriculture.

 In 2016 his first international restaurant was opened — Frantzén's Kitchen in Hong Kong.
 Summer 2018 he opened the Flying Elk in Hong Kong that was closed by the end of 2019 due to the economic recession.
 Late 2018, he opened Zén in Singapore which follows his novel "3-floors of eating experience" to be had at Frantzén.
-In 2021 Zén received its third Michelin star.
+In 2021, Zén received its third Michelin star.

 Stockholm's The Flying Elk, Corner Club and Gaston were sold in summer 2019.

 Brasserie Astoria was opened in spring 2021.

-In may 2025 FZN was awarded three stars in Guide Michelin, which makes Frantzén the only chef in the world with three three-star restaurants.
+In may 2025 FZN was awarded three stars in the Michelin Guide, which makes Frantzén the only chef in the world with three three-star restaurants.

 Björn Frantzén's restaurants around the world are operated through the holding company Frantzén Group, with Frantzén himself as the owner along with, among others, Swedish businesswoman and billionaire Antonia Ax:son Johnson and private equity company Altor founder Harald Mix.